• June 19, 2024

 • k1 through k4 depend on the motor model and can be found below

-Table 2: Equation Constant Values for Common Orca Series Models
+Table 2: Equation Constant Values for Common ORCA Series Models

 at 25 C ORCA-6-LITE ORCA-6-24V ORCA-6-48V ORCA-15-48V